National Lampoon's Vacation (1983)

 [looking at the dead Aunt Edna in the back seat]

-Clark Griswald: Well, I guess we could leave her here and maybe the first phone we pass, we could call Cousin Normie and he could come and get her, I guess.
+Clark Griswald: Well, we could leave her here and the first phone we pass, we could call your Cousin Normie and he could come and get her, I guess.

 Ellen Griswold: That is the meanest, coldest...

-Clark Griswald: What do you want me to do?
+Clark Griswald: Well what do you want me to do?
 Call Federal Express?

 Audrey Griswold: Mom, we don't have to ride with a dead person, do we?
 Please say we don't!

-Rusty Griswold: Yeah, come on.
-It'll be real easy for Normie to find Aunt Edna.
-All he has to do is look for the buzzards.
+Rusty Griswold: Yeah, come on, Mom.
+It'll be real easy for Cousin Normie to find her.
+All they have to do is look for the buzzards.

-Ellen Griswold: Don't just blurt it out to Normie about Edna dying.
+Ellen Griswold: Don't just blurt it out about Edna dying.

-Clark Griswald: How about I ask him to play 20 Questions?
+Clark Griswald: How about if I ask him to play 20 Questions?

 [Clark knocks on the front door of Normie's house and rings the doorbell, but no anwser]

-Clark Griswald: Oh, for chrissakes, he isn't even home!
+Clark Griswald: Oh, for chrissake, he isn't even home!